 Good time of year to catch YT at Cape point is around December through to April.Pound for pound the yellowtail is right up there with the strongest fighting (edible fish) in the Cape.
 It’s No wonder us kayak fisherman never get tired of catching them .

-Yellowtail can be caught either trawling, spinning, jigging or using bait.Everyone has their personal preferences when it comes to tackle so here is an indication of what is needed.
+Yellowtail can be caught either trawling, spinning, jigging or using squid bait.Everyone has their personal preferences when it comes to tackle, so here is an indication of what is needed.
 You can then select your brand preference to match to your taste and pocket.

 Katonkel (Oceanic Tuna)

-This has to be the most hungry fish in the sea always.
+This has to be the most hungry fish in the sea (always).If they are there everyone usually catches at least one

 If these guys are around they cannot leave a lure.
 Their small razor sharp teeth make light work of most nonmetallic lures.